Syria storms out of U.N. rights meeting

 "We reaffirm to all those alleged friends of the Syrian people that the simple step to immediately help the Syrian people is to stop inciting sectarianism, providing arms and weapons and funding and putting the Syrian people one against the other," he said.

-"Unjust and unilateral sanctions imposed by some countries on the Syrian people are preventing access to medicines, to fuel in all forms as well as electricity, and are also impeding bank transfers to buy these materials."
+"Unjust and unilateral sanctions imposed by some countries on the Syrian people are preventing access to medicines, to fuel in all forms as well as electricity, and are also impeding bank transfers to buy these materials," he said.

-The European Union imposed sanctions on seven Syrian cabinet ministers Tuesday for their role in a bloody crackdown on dissent, a move aimed at forcing President Bashar al-Assad to step down.
+The European Union imposed sanctions on seven Syrian cabinet ministers on Tuesday for their role in a bloody crackdown on dissent, the latest move aimed at forcing President Bashar al-Assad to step down.

-"As we speak, the ruthless campaign of repression against the civilian population of Syria is going on.
-Women, men and children are being killed, massively, indiscriminately, by their own state security forces," Portugal's foreign minister Paulo Sacadura Cabral Portas told the talks on behalf of the EU.

-The main U.N. human rights body had been expected to condemn Syria Tuesday for using heavy weapons on residential areas and persecuting opponents, its fourth rebuke to Assad in an 11-month uprising.
+The United Nations' main human rights body was set to condemn Syria on Tuesday for using heavy weapons on residential areas and persecuting opponents, its fourth rebuke to Assad in an 11-month uprising.

-But after hours of debate, it decided to put off action until Thursday on a draft resolution presented by Qatar, Kuwait, Saudi Arabia and Turkey with backing from Western powers including the United States and European Union (EU).

-Earlier, Khabbaz Hamoui said some powers wished to use the session to politicise human rights with "slander and libel" against his country so as to "fuel flames of terrorism."

-During the debate, Russian Deputy Foreign Minister Gennady Gatilov said that only the Syrian people could decide their country's political future.
+Russian deputy foreign minister Gennady Gatilov took the floor to say that only the Syrian people could decide their country's political future.

 "The important thing today is that we give a chance to the Syrians themselves to overcome this crisis," he said.

 "Today it is clear aims to instil democracy through force are doomed to disaster and achieve the opposite.
-What is important today is that we do not allow for a full scale civil war in Syria."
+What is important today is that we do not allow for a full scale civil war in Syria," he said.

-Human Rights Watch called for both Russia and China to join in condemning Syria's abuses.
-"Russia and China must stop providing the Syrian government with diplomatic coverage and join the rest of the world in clearly condemning the violations," the New York-based group said in a statement.

 "Bashar al-Assad must go, and there must be a Syrian-led democratic political transition that meets the long-suppressed aspirations of the Syrian people," she said.